Cheddi Jagan: Early life

-Education and early career (1935-1946)
+Education and early career (1935–1946)

 Jagan left for the United States in September 1935 or 1936 with two friends, and did not return to British Guiana until October 1943.
-He lived in Washington, D.C. for two years, enrolled in a pre-dental course at Howard University.
+He lived in Washington, D.C., for two years, enrolled in a pre-dental course at Howard University.
 To cover his expenses, Jagan took a job as an elevator operator.
 During the summers, he worked in New York City as a door-to-door salesman.
 Jagan's performance helped him to win a scholarship for his second year at Howard.
-In 1938, he was admitted to the four-year dental program at Northwestern University in Chicago.
+In 1938, he was admitted to the four-year dental program at the dental school at Northwestern University in Chicago.
+He graduated in 1942 with a Doctor of Dental Surgery degree.
+From 1938 to 1942, Jagan was also enrolled at the Central YMCA College in Chicago and graduated with a Bachelor of Science degree.

 After returning to British Guiana, Jagan established a practice in Georgetown on 68 Main Street.
 During this time, he began to become politically engaged, and became involved with trade unions in the sugar industry.
-In 1945 he was made the treasurer of the ManPower Citizen's Association, though he was removed after a year after objecting to union policy.
+In 1945 he was made the treasurer of the Manpower Citizens' Association, though he was removed after a year after objecting to union policy.

 Political career

-Early political career (1946-1953)
+Early political career (1946–1953)

 Jagan co-founded the Political Affairs Committee (PAC) in 1946 along with his wife, Janet, as well as H.J.M.
 Hubbard, and Ashton Chase.
 He was subsequently elected to the Legislative Council in November 1947 as an independent candidate from Central Demerara constituency.
 In 1949 Jagan became the president of the Sawmill Workers Union.

 On 1 January 1950, the People's Progressive Party (PPP) was founded by a merger of the PAC and the British Guiana Labour Party (BGLP), with Jagan as its leader, former BGLP leader Forbes Burnham as its chairman and Jagan's wife Janet as secretary.

 The PPP quickly gained a mass following when they organised protests against the colonial administration, following an incident where colonial police shot dead five workers at Enmore sugar plantation in 1948 when they were participating in strike action.